ahmedxgouda/video-toolbox/README.md

 ### Converter

-Converts a video file to another format or an audio file.
+Converts video files to other formats or to audio files.

 ### Merger